 No One is Turned Away

-- No child is denied access to member programs.
+- No child is denied access to member programs, due to financial constraints.

 - Programs are made as accessible as possible through a low cost participation model.